Respiratory Care, AS

-Florida SouthWestern State College also offers a B.A.S.
-(Bachelor of Applied Science) in Cardiopulmonary Sciences.
+Florida SouthWestern State College also offers a Bachelor of Science degree in Cardiopulmonary Sciences.
 Graduates of the AS Degree in Respiratory Care with the RRT credential may matriculate to the upper division courses.
-For more information, please contact the Florida SouthWestern State Baccalaureate and University Programs Division at (239) 489-9295.
+For more information, please contact the Florida SouthWestern State Baccalaureate and University Programs Division.

 The program prerequisites include the following:

 - Successful completion of the program application acceptance process, including program-level admissions points.

 - Competition with all other applicants is based on academic transcript evaluation; completion of the Watson-Glaser critical thinking exam is also an admission requirement.
 Finalists from these two processes will be invited to attend a Panel Interview to complete the admissions process.

 - The clinical enrollment process requires satisfactory completion of an immunization and health report.
 The admissions process requires satisfactory completion of a College-approved criminal history background check and drug screen completed at the applicant’s expense.